TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Login/Index.rst

       :alt: Enter the secure new password twice
       :class: with-shadow

-      Enter the secure new password twice
+      Enter a secure new password twice